IUCompilerCourse/IU-Fall-2021/index.md

 your code.

 In contrast, for quizzes and exams, students are asked to work alone.
 The quizzes and exams are closed book.
-We will be using Respondus Monitor for online proctoring.

 The Final Project is due Dec.
 10 and may be turned in late up to Dec.
 15.